Dentalium (genus): 18th-century European use

 In pre-modern medicine, these shells were considered an excellent alkali, and apothecaries would pulverize them for use in several preparations.
-The shell used for this purpose was described by Joseph Pitton de Tournefort in London in the 18th century as being "of a tubular, or conical form, about 3 inches long; of a shining, greenish white; hollow; light, and divided lengthwise by parallel lines, running from top to bottom.
+The shell used for this purpose was described by Joseph Pitton de Tournefort in London in the 18th century as being "of a tubular, or conical form, about 3 inches (7.62 cm) long; of a shining, greenish white; hollow; light, and divided lengthwise by parallel lines, running from top to bottom.
 It is about the thickness of a feather, and bears some resemblance to a canine tooth."
 However, it was considered at that time to be very rare, and in lieu of that, another shell was usually substituted.
-This was described as a multi-colored shell found in the sand where the tide had fallen; this shell was not channeled, or fluted.
+This was described as a multicolored shell found in the sand where the tide had fallen; this shell was not channeled, or fluted.
 The large green shell to which the writer first refers must have been either Dentalium elephantinum or Dentalium aprinum, both of which are large and greenish, and live in the Indo-Pacific zone.
 The other shell was presumably another species, possibly Dentalium entale, which is native to Great Britain.